-The Frederic G. Melcher Scholarship provides financial assistance for the professional education of men and women who intend to pursue an MLS degree and who plan to work in children's librarianship.
+The Frederic G. Melcher Scholarship provides financial assistance for the professional education of those who intend to pursue an MLS degree and who plan to work in children's librarianship.
 This work may be serving children up to and including the age of 14 in any type of library.
-Two $7,500 scholarships are awarded annually.
-The scholarship is made possible by ALSC through generous contributions from librarians, professional associates, friends, and others in the book world, as tribute to Frederic G. Melcher, a great leader in promoting better books for children.
+Up to two scholarships are awarded annually.
+Effective with the 2019-2020 award year, the scholarship amount is $8,000 per scholarship.
+The scholarship is made possible by ALSC through generous contributions from librarians, professional associates, friends, and others in the book world, as tribute to Frederic G. Melcher, who was a leader in promoting better books for children.

-The Bound to Stay Bound Books (BTSB) Scholarship provides financial assistance in the form of four $7,500 annual awards for the education of men and women who intend to pursue an MLS or advanced degree and who plan to work in the area of library service to children.
+The Bound to Stay Bound Books (BTSB) Scholarship provides financial assistance in the form of four $8,000 annual awards for the education of individuals who intend to pursue an MLS or advanced degree and who plan to work in the area of library service to children.
 This work may be serving children up to and including the age of 14 in any type library.
 The Scholarship is made possible by the ALSC through the generous contributions of Bound to Stay Bound Books, Incorporated.

-*ALSC acknowledges and thanks Ellen Fader for her generous donation to the Spectrum Scholarship for a third year.
-Her contribution will support a student through the 2017-2018 school term and provide for a follow-up grant for a Spectrum Scholar alumnus entering the final semester of work in the Fall of 2016, including discretionary funds to use towards job interviews.
+*ALSC acknowledges and thanks Ellen Fader for her generous donation to the Spectrum Scholarship for the ninth consecutive year.
+Her contribution will support a student through the 2022-2023 school term.

-In 2010, ALSC expanded its committment to the Spectrum Scholarship Program.
-ALSC sponsors one Spectrum Scholar each year through the Frederic G. Melcher Endowment.
+In 2010, ALSC expanded its commitment to the Spectrum Scholarship Program through annual support of a Spectrum Scholar.
+Beginning with the 2022-2023 award year, ALSC will sponsor three Spectrum Scholars each year through the Frederic G. Melcher Endowment.
 The ALSC Spectrum Scholar is awarded to a Spectrum applicant who expresses an interest in library service to children.
 Since its founding, Spectrum has provided more than 600 scholarships to qualified applicants enrolled in an ALA-accredited graduate program in library and information studies or an ALA-recognized NCATE School Library Media program.

 For more information on this scholarship, please visit the Spectrum Scholarship site.